ivangonzalez224/Space-Travelers-Hub/README.md

 # Getting Started <a name="getting-started"></a>

-In this project it is used React to build a bookstore web app.
+In this project it is used React to build a space travelers' hub web app.

 ### Setup